JosephPascual/JosephPascual.GitHub.io/projects/bandwidth-dashboard/README.md

 ### Turning Text Into Time: The Keyword Engine

-The central design challenge was that task data was unstructured — written in plain English by different team members with different habits.
+The central design challenge was that task data was unstructured, written in plain English by different team members with different habits.
 I needed a system that could extract actionable time estimates from messy text without requiring anyone to change how they wrote.

 ![Task sheet showing escalation cases with free-text Next Steps column](screenshots/task_sheet.png) *The raw task sheet — each row is an open escalation case.
 The "Next Steps" column contains free-text action notes that the keyword engine parses into time estimates.*